Chair and Staff

 Associate Provost of Student Success and Professor

 Dr. Carolyn Denard earned her Ph.D. in American Studies at Emory University.
 Her teaching interests include 20th-Century American Fiction, 20-Century African American Literature, Cultural and Feminist Literary Theory, and Toni Morrison.

 Ph.D, English, University of North Carolina at Chapel Hill

 3-22 Arts & Sciences Building

 Dr. Jennifer Flaherty received her Ph.D. in Comparative Literature from the University of North Carolina at Chapel Hill.
-She is an Assistant Professor of Shakespeare studies, and her research emphasizes appropriation and global Shakespeare.
+She is an Associate Professor of Shakespeare studies, and her research emphasizes appropriation and global Shakespeare.
 Her work has been published in journals such as Borrowers and Lenders, Comparative Drama, Interdisciplinary Literary Studies, and Topic.
 She has also contributed chapters to the volumes The Horse as Cultural Icon and Shakespeare and Millennial Fiction.
 Dr. Flaherty regularly teaches courses in Renaissance literature, dramatic literature, film studies, adaptation, Milton, and Shakespeare for the Literature program.
 She also teaches courses for Women's Studies, GC1Y and GC2Y, and the Georgia College Honors Program.

 Ph.D, English, University of Texas